drnitinmalik/dlvc-nptel/README.md

 # dlvcnptel
 This repository contains the tutorials for the Deep Learning in Visual Computing NPTEL MOOC

-To run these codes, you need ipython/jupyter notebook and PyTorch.
+To run these codes, you need jupyter notebook and PyTorch 1.0.

 ### Dependencies
 1. Download and install [Anaconda](https://www.anaconda.com/download/).